afonsosilvax/DL_Project_NOVA/Jorge_versions/README.md

-## ⚠️ Some issues that we were facing
+## ⚠️ Some issues that we were facing with hyperband

 ### 🔹 1.1 Model Not Built Before Loading Weights
 - As seen in your error, **Hyperband may try to reload weights into an unbuilt model**.